Nastia Liukin Rocks A Bold Top In Sexy Instagram Video & Announces The Launch Of Her YouTube Channel

 “Loved your gymnastics and I’ve followed you for years.
 I love your strength and grace!” a third fan remarked.

-“So excited to get to personally (through the internet obviously) get to know you more!” another follower commented.
+“So excited to get to personally (through the internet obviously) get to know you more!” a fourth person commented.

 Earlier this week, as The Inquisitr reported, Nastia tantalized her audience with a sultry snap in which she rocked a unique dress crafted from a printed material with a folded-over detail at the neckline.
-The garment had a plunging neckline and placed plenty of skin on display.
-Nastia posed with both hands on her slim waist and a black hat atop her blond waves.
+The garment had a plunging design and placed plenty of skin on display.
+Nastia posed with both hands on her slim waist and a black hat atop her head.